- Search The Registry

 *Edward J. Roye was born on this date in 1815.
 He was a Black businessman and politician.

-He went on to teach school at Chillicothe in 1836 and after that he moved to Terre Haute, Ind., where he opened that city's first bathhouse/barbershop next door to the best hotel.
-By the time his mother died in 1840, the mood of the country was changing.
+He went on to teach school at Chillicothe in 1836, and after that, he moved to Terre Haute, Ind., where he opened that city's first bathhouse/barbershop next door to the best hotel.
+When his mother died in 1840, the country's mood changed.
 Whites wanted to remove all Blacks and send them to Africa.
-Roye decided to leave the United States for Liberia in 1846 sailing from New York to Monrovia.
-His energy and intelligence soon made him a leading merchant and after acquiring great wealth, he returned to the U.S. on his own ship.
-It is said he visited Newark where he was entertained at a banquet for an event for Thomas Ewin, adoptive father of William Tecumseh Sherman.
+Roye decided to leave the United States for Liberia in 1846, sailing from New York to Monrovia.
+His energy and intelligence soon made him a leading merchant, and after acquiring great wealth, he returned to the U.S. on his ship.
+It is said he visited Newark, where he was entertained at a banquet for an event for Thomas Ewin, adoptive father of William Tecumseh Sherman.

-Years later Roye became chief justice, speaker of the House, and finally, president of Liberia in 1871.
-He began a program of reconstruction for his nation intending to build new roads and schools.
-For these purposes he needed money.
-Roye sailed for England where he began negotiations with London banks.
-The results proved disastrous, the terms of the loans were severe, among other things carrying an interest of 7 percent.
+Years later, Roye became chief justice, speaker of the House, and finally, president of Liberia in 1871.
+He began a reconstruction program for his nation, intending to build new roads and schools.
+For these purposes, he needed money.
+Roye sailed for England, where he began negotiations with London banks.
+The results proved disastrous; the terms of the loans were severe, among other things carrying an interest of 7 percent.
 Roye hastily agreed without consulting the legislature.
-Liberia actually received about $90,000, while bonds were issued for $400,000.
+Liberia received about $90,000, while bonds were issued for $400,000.

-The whole affair caused great resentment against him, and when he returned home he was accused of embezzlement.
-He then tried to extend his two-year term of president by proclamation, after the people rose up against him.
+The affair caused great resentment against him, and when he returned home, he was accused of embezzlement.
+He then tried to extend his two-year term as president by proclamation after the people rose against him.
 In October 1871, Roye was thrown out of office.
-He was brought to trial, but escaped.
-His is believed to have drowned while trying to reach an English ship in Monrovia harbor, on Feb.
+He was brought to trial but escaped.
+He is believed to have drowned while trying to reach an English ship in Monrovia harbor on Feb.
 12, 1872.
-After many years the nation of Liberia has taken another look at their fifth president.
+After many years the nation of Liberia has taken another look at its fifth president.
 A building housing what was the True Wig Party headquarters is named in his honor, as well as a ship, a town, and several schools.

 The Encyclopedia of African American Heritage